-OnChip IDE Channel 0
+On-Chip IDE Channel 0

 The integrated peripheral controller contains an IDE interface with support for two IDE channels.
 Select Enabled to activate each channel separately.
-The Choices: Enabled (default), Disabled
+The Choices: Enabled (default), Disabled two IDE channels.

-OnChip IDE Channel 1

-The integrated peripheral controller contains an IDE interface with support for two IDE channels.
 Select Enabled to activate each channel separately.
 The Choices: Enabled (default), Disabled

+On-Chip IDE Channel 1

+The integrated peripheral controller contains an IDE interface with support for